sass/sass/doc-src/SASS_CHANGELOG.md

 * Ruby 2.0.0-preview compatibility.
 Thanks to [Eric Saxby](http://www.livinginthepast.org/).

+* Fix incorrect line numbering when using DOS line endings with the indented syntax.

 ## 3.2.4

 * Fix imports from `.jar` files in JRuby.
 Thanks to [Alex